What is a Cosigner Loan?

 How Do You Find a Cosigner?

-Mixing family and business is... complicated.
 Typically a cosigner will be someone close to you - a parent, sibling, or even an in-law.
-This can be a rather uncomfortable cloud hanging over the relationship, and if you default, it could harm your personal relationship with the cosigner.
+This can be uncomfortable, and if you default, it could harm your personal relationship with the cosigner.
 Therefore, when choosing a cosigner, make sure it's someone you trust and that you have a good relationship with.

 Choosing someone you're close to is important, but you also need to make sure that they are actually financially stable and will be able to help you out if you run into difficulties.
 Take the time to ask them about their financial status to confirm that they indeed have a reasonable credit score and solid borrowing history.
 While this can be a sensitive subject, it shouldn't be a problem if the person you choose is either a family member, close friend or a trusted work colleague.

 Bad credit can get you down, but by no means does it have to be a deal-breaker if you’re looking for a personal loan.
 With a cosigner in hand you can receive a personal loan that can help you consolidate debt or just give you a little more breathing room financially.
 So take a look around and find a lender with terms that work for you.

 See our in-depth reviews of the top personal loan providers for more information.